 RastPort has been founded 14 Feb 2017.

-Do you think that the Apollo Team got something to do with the interest for classic Amiga interest getting higher?
+Do you think that the Apollo Team got interested in classic Amiga?
 Many Amiga retailers were afraid that they would destroy the competition but now the same companies are selling Vampire cards and they are happy.
 Any comment on this?

 About destroying competition… One could afraid it when they announced Vampire, sold for 90 EUR.
 Now the card costs over 300, in my opinion now there is a place for simpler and cheaper accelerators.